Claims Team: Legal Unit

-Our Claims Team is comprised of our Legal Unit and our Research Unit.
+Our Claims Team is comprised of our Legal Unit and our Anthropology Unit.
 Located across both our Cairns and Townsville offices, NQLC’s Legal Unit consists of legal officers, project officers, and administrative staff.
-Together the Legal Unit and Research Unit assist traditional owners within NQLC’s NTRB region with aspects of their native title, including the progression of applications for determination of native title under the Native Title Act (1993).
+Together the Legal Unit and Anthropology Unit assist traditional owners within NQLC’s NTRB region with aspects of their native title, including the progression of applications for determination of native title under the Native Title Act (1993).

 When a native title claim is represented by NQLC, our Legal Unit will manage all legal aspects of the claim process from its inception through to its finality.
 This includes: acting as claimants’ legal representative in the Federal Court, facilitating and managing the logistics of community and working group meetings and contracting any specialist services associated with native title claim activity as required.